Write & CorrectEnglish

 Appendix F –Infinitive and Aspect

-The infinitive form of a verb, sometimes known as basic form or dictionary form, in the form a verb has before it’s conjugated.
+The infinitive form of a verb, sometimes known as basic form or dictionary form, is the form a verb has before it’s conjugated.

 Completed aspect, sometimes known as perfective, indicates the action has been completed.